 How did you first get into photography?

-I studied art history at university and saw myself as wanting to be a painter.
-I then picked up a camera while abroad.
-I came home after six months exploring Brazil and when I shared my photos, I felt that I hadn’t really managed to convey what I’d experienced on my trip.
+I studied art history at university and saw myself as wanting to be a painter, but then I picked up a camera while exploring Brazil for six months.
+However, when I shared my photos, I felt that I hadn’t really managed to convey what I’d experienced on my trip.

 Can you share your experiences on how best to capture the natural world?

-This requires time and patience to get to know the animal.
-You’ll then discover not only the character of that species, but that of the individual, too.
+This requires time and patience to get to know the animal — not only the character of that species, but that of the individual, too.
 Think about taking a shot that communicates those individual idiosyncrasies.

 Some of the best moments in travel are the connections you make along the way.
 How can people reflect this in their photography?